OfficeDev/teams-toolkit-samples/hello-world-office-addin/README.md

 To check that your manifest file is valid:

-- From Visual Studio Code: open the command palette and select: `Teams: Validate Application` and select `Validate using manifest schema`.
+- From Visual Studio Code: open the command palette and select: `Microsoft 365 Agents: Validate Application` and select `Validate using manifest schema`.
-- From Microsoft 365 Agents Toolkit CLI: run command `teamsapp validate` in your project directory.
+- From Microsoft 365 Agents Toolkit CLI: run command `atk validate` in your project directory.

 ## Version History